oasysgames/oasys-docs/docs/architecture/1-overview/2-permissioned-chain/1-1-high-qualiry-database.md

 # High Quality Database

-* Hub LayerはPermissionedBlockchain
-* Verse Layerの構築には多額のDepositが必要なので、優良なゲームコンテンツだけがOASYS上で運営されることになる（Scam防止）
-* 分散性を保証するのはグローバルで最も有名なゲーム会社連合

-なのでOASYSのState MachineはGameFiにとっては極めて質の高い分散DBということになる

-Hub Layer is permissioned Blockchain, all updates are required to setup by validators.
+Hub Layer is a permissioned Blockchain.
+Therefore, all updates are required to be updated by validators.
+Anyone can be a Hub Layer validator, but updating Hub Layer requires permissions.
-Verse Layer needs deposit, you can make multiple verse with token, but we have lock-up period & minimum amount for scam-resistance.
+Verse Layer needs a deposit, you can make multiple verse with a token, but we have a lock-up period & minimum amount for scam resistance.
-Of course, all decentralized validating is operated by famous game companies.
+Of course, all decentralized validating is operated by famous game companies or crypto natives.

+With a stable network and network scalability to be controlled by Game builders, Oasys is the best State machine that can show extreme performance in Blockchain.
+Verse builders don't need to stress bot transactions or scams that can harm your network.